 URC intends to continuously introduce innovative new products, product variants and line extensions in the snackfoods (snacks, biscuits, candies, chocolates and bakery), beverage and grocery (instant noodles and tomato-based) products.
-In 2014 alone, URC's Philippines Branded Consumer Foods has introduced 41 new products, which contributed to sales growth.
+In 2015 alone, URC's Philippines Branded Consumer Foods has introduced 79 new products, which contributed to sales growth.

 URC supports the rapid growth of the business through line expansion, construction and acquisition of plants.
-In 2013, the Company acquired a plant facility in San Pedro, Laguna to further enhance its production and warehouse capacities.